lisaychuang/rails-riflepaper/spec-js.md

 On `wishlist` show page, users can click on the <kbd>Show Products</kbd> button to fetch the list of products that belong to the wishlist via an **AJAX GET** request.
 Data is retrieved in JSON format, and then appended to the page using jQuery.

-- [ ] Include at least one `has_many` relationship in information rendered via JSON and appended to the DOM.
+- [X] Include at least one `has_many` relationship in information rendered via JSON and appended to the DOM.

+Association data is defined in serializer files, the relationship is rendered on each wishlist's show page.
+- A `Wishlist` has_many `products`
+- A `Product` belongs_to a `wishlist`

 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into Javascript Model Objects.
 - [ ] At least one of the Javascript Model Objects must have at least one method added by your code to the prototype.